Broadband survey to be forwarded to all members

 A first step

 To be quite honest, at this point we have as many questions as we have answers.
 Our first step will be to collect information from our membership.
 That will take the form of a new survey that’s to be sent out this month to every location now receiving service from Blue Ridge.
-You can assist us by answering and returning the survey.
+You can assist us by answering and returning the survey or click here to complete the survey online.
 The letter accompanying the questionnaire offers several ways for you to respond.
 Based on replies to that questionnaire, a decision will then be made about the cooperative’s next move.

 Again, Blue Ridge is only getting started.
 We’re looking at potential business models and at the investment that would be needed to provide this service.
 Extending broadband into rural areas will be considered only if it can stand on its own.
 Our members would never be asked to subsidize or pay any costs associated with providing broadband.
 The process of studying this service will be thorough and will take some time.
 We hope you’ll respond to the survey with your thoughts, and you have our guarantee that we’ll continue to update you on our progress.